wifinigel/wiperf/docs/README_WLANPi_Config.md

 The operation of Wiperf is configured using the file `'/home/wanpi/wiperf/config.ini'` This needs to be edited prior to entering Wiperf mode.

-Prior to the first use of Wiperf, the config.ini file does not exist in the requered WLANPi directory.
+Prior to the first use of Wiperf, the config.ini file does not exist in the required WLANPi directory.
 However, a default template config file (`config.default.ini`) is supplied that can be used to create the `config.ini` file.
-Here is the suggested wokflow:
+Here is the suggested workflow:

 Connect to the WLANPi, create a copy of the config template file and edit the newly created config (as the wlanpi user):